GenericMappingTools/gmt/CONTRIBUTING.md

 ## Editing the Documentation

-If you're browsing the documentation and notice a typo or something that could be improved, please consider letting us know by [creating an issue](#reporting-a-bug) or submitting a fix (even better :star2:).
+If you're browsing the documentation and notice a typo or something that could be improved, please consider letting us know.
+You can either [creating an issue](#reporting-a-bug) on GitHub, or click the "Edit on GitHub" button at the top right corner of the documentation, and submit a fix (even better :star2:).

 ## Contributing Code